allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 Once you've made your change, look for the Git button at the lower right hand corner of the Atom window.
 Use this interface to commit your changes.

+There is also a button to push.
+Use that to push your changes up to Github.

+Go to your repo on Github and use the green pull request button to pull request your changes to the vstudent branch of allardjun/MCSBBootcampDry

+Once all the pull requests are in, I'll approve them and we can read the figure we've created.

+# Upshot

+Hopefully this exercise has demonstrated both that your should clearly label your graphs (with descriptive labels, not just letters).

+It was also meant to demonstrate that all of us could make changes to the same thing, then we could put all those changes together to complete something.
+It simulated the task of paper writing with collaborators, but hopefully you can tell that it is equally applicable to code.

 ---